How Much Does a Garage Conversion cost & does it Require Planning Permission & a Building Warrant?

 Another big bonus is that the living space increases without the hassle of moving to a new house.

 You get a lot of Bang for your Buck.

 You should discuss with your designer the options when considering converting your garage, here are a few popular options that we have worked on:

 It’s really up to you what you want to use it for.

-However, you should know though that not all garages are suitable for conversion, for instance, the garage may be constructed of prefabricated reinforced concrete panels with an asbestos roof, in this situation the best thing to do would be to demolish it and start new!
+However, you should know that not all garages are suitable for conversion, for instance, the garage may be constructed of prefabricated reinforced concrete panels with an asbestos roof, in this situation the best thing to do would be to demolish it and start a new!

 Whilst the image below is a little exaggerated this type of garage is definitely not suitable for conversion.